-Term Limits for Directors
+4. Term Limits for Directors

 The Board believes that the advantages that accrue from experience and long service on the Board need to be balanced against the benefits of renewal.
 Accordingly, the Board has adopted term limits for its directors.
 No candidate will be nominated for election at a meeting if he or she has completed 15 years of continuous service on the Board or has reached 75 years of age.
-The restriction does not apply to a candidate for election to the Board who is nominated under the Governance Agreement with the Corporation.
-(See page 13.)
+The restriction does not apply to a candidate for election to the Board who is nominated under the Amended Governance Agreement with the Corporation.
+(See page 16.)

-Composition of the Board
+5. Composition of the Board

 The CGC reviews the competencies, skills and personal qualities of candidates to be considered for nomination to the Board.
 The objective of this review is to maintain a Board composition that provides the best mix of skills and experience to provide for the overall stewardship of the Corporation.
 The CGC takes into account the desirability of maintaining a reasonable diversity of personal characteristics such as age, gender, geographic residence and origin.
 In response to the capital markets' desire for more clarity and information, the Board has adopted a policy regarding diversity including gender diversity which is set out below.
 However, all directors must possess the highest personal and professional ethics, integrity and values and be committed to representing the long-term interests of the shareholders.
 They must also have an inquisitive and objective perspective, practical wisdom and mature judgment.
 Each director should also have outstanding ability in his or her individual fields of expertise and be able to devote necessary time to Board matters.
 Neither the Board nor the CGC have established a specific target for the number of women directors on the Board as they believe first and foremost that the Corporation should seek the most qualified directors regardless of personal characteristics.
-Currently, there are two women directors on the Board, representing 22% of the number of directors currently and 22% of the number of nominees.
+Currently, there are two women directors on the Board, representing 22% of the total number.
+In addition, three of the eleven nominees or 27% are women.